 Save When the heat of summer arrives, nothing is more revitalizing than a scoop of silky-smooth Mango Sorbet.
 This vibrant dessert captures the natural, sun-kissed sweetness of ripe mangoes, balanced perfectly with a zesty hint of lime for a refreshing finish.
 It is a simple yet elegant treat that brings a taste of the tropics straight to your table.

-This recipe is the ultimate solution for those looking for a light, dairy-free dessert that doesn't compromise on texture or taste.
+Pin it This recipe is the ultimate solution for those looking for a light, dairy-free dessert that doesn't compromise on texture or taste.
 Whether you use an ice cream maker or prefer the manual freeze-and-stir method, the result is a creamy, indulgent sorbet that everyone will enjoy.

 Ingredients